 Power transition states are particularly susceptible to inter-elite competition and rivalries.
 The main reason for this is that these states have underdeveloped institutions for mediating ethnic group interests and demands.
 When social mobilisation is high and political participation is high but there is institutional incompleteness then the capacity for the state to manage the demands made upon it are diminished.
 Regimes will lack the political capacity to carry out reforms peacefully and will rely extensively on coercive means to bring about economic and political change.
 The primary problem in these situations is the lag in the development of political institutions behind social and economic change.
 This is particularly true for those states in which there are both international and domestic imperatives for rapid economic and political change.
 In these instances, the degree of autonomy between the political and military sphere is likely to be underdeveloped.
 How well the political sphere is independent from other spheres of state activity will determine the extent to which a state will succumb to ethnic group pressures.
 In highly developed societies, institutions are arguably better insulated from external influence.

-Huntington’s fundamental proposition about military intervention states that the most important cause of military intervention in politics are not military but political and reflect not the social and organizational characteristics of the military establishment but the political and institutional structure of the society.
+Huntington’s fundamental proposition about military intervention states that the most important causes of military intervention in politics are not military but political and reflect not the social and organizational characteristics of the military establishment but the political and institutional structure of the society.
 Countries which have political armies also have political clergies, political universities and so on.
 A second important feature is the fragmented nature of political power.
 Military intervention is a response to political action by others and especially to the escalation of social conflict.
 According to Horowitz, the process begins when ethnic leaders stressing an aggressive, ethnically-oriented policy towards other ethnic groups, emerge on the political scene.
 All other things being equal, multi-party systems will facilitate this process.
 For example, moderate elites may go along with the ethnically oriented sentiments of the radical segments of the population out of fear that they will be replaced.
 This is true especially when a leader faces a constituency composed of part of a single ethnic group.
 Political competition, manifested through multiparty ethnic factionalism, may become intense.
 A kind of extreme hypernationalism is likely to emerge from leaders interested in “outflanking” other political parties.